 We understand the need for tests and experiments, and while tests are never perfect Stanley Corren did a great job finding out so much information on A LOT of breeds.

 But to answer the final question are huskies smart?
 I think we have to conclude that yes, in fact, they are very smart, despite receiving an average score.
-Nearly all husky owners claim their husky to be the most intelligent dog they’ve ever had, but with this intelligence, they bring a great deal of stubbornness to the table.
+Nearly all husky owners claim their husky to be the most intelligent dog they’ve ever had.
+But sometimes what comes with intelligence, is a great deal of stubbornness and attitude (and that’s where huskies come in).

 Unfortunately, the experiment conducted could not have considered breeds that are naturally very independent or stubborn.
 Some people will say this is irrelevant and some will say otherwise.